acroquelois/docker-tp/1_dockerfile/Readme.md

 And I want it to be pushed on docker hub.

-Here you must put the link on : https://hub.docker.com/r/acroquelois/ubuntu_script_ops
+Here you must put the link on (this is my ubuntu container link because the python part already exist) : https://hub.docker.com/r/acroquelois/ubuntu_script_ops